MLeidel/myc/README.md

 <a name="replace_new"></a>
 ### char \*replace_new (char \*in, char \*target, char \*replacement, size_t start, size_t number)
 >Replaces substrings within a string.
-Limit replacements or set to 0.
+Limit replacements or set to 0, no limit.
 Returns a pointer to the new string allocated in the heap.

 ```c